RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - is it fair for a party to retain the benefit of a bargain where the contract is hastily executed and the other party is a sick old man who received no independent advice and inadequate consideration?
           - And the court's answer?
 No
     - Identify the reasoning which supported the decision and the ratio of the case.
-      - In this case it’s facts, so not much ratio (mostly appellate has ratio)
+      - In this case it's facts, so not much ratio (mostly appellate has ratio)
       - Defendant used precedent that was distinguished by judge due to material difference
         - Previous case gave seller time to move deliberately into transaction
       - Example ratio: where the sale of property is for a very inadequate consideration and the circumstances establish that the vendor requires the protection of the law,